nils-hamel/eratosthene-suite/USAGE.md

     $ mkdir /.../server-data

-to create the directoy and :
+to create the directory and :

     $ echo "32 86400" >> /.../server-data/system